pablodecm/phd_thesis/src/101_chapter_1.md

 <!-- weighted efficiency formula -->

-Nevertheless, in particle collider experiments typically we cannot measure directly the properties of final states of the particles produced in the hard scattering, either because of the characteristics of the detector, the decay/hadronisation of particles producing other secondary particles or due to additional physical effects occurring in a bunch crossing not accounted in Equation [-@eq:qcd_factorisation], such as additional collision products due to multiple interactions or processes comprising the proton remnants.
-Thus it is very useful for modelling to consider the problem of generation of realistic collision products.
-Taking into consideration that some of the computational techniques for including subsequent physical processes and the detailed simulation of the detectors are considerably resource intensive, as will be detailed in Section [-@sec:parton_showers] and Section [-@sec:detector_simulation] respectively, the use of weighted samples are is not a very efficient approach.
-Hence, for the generation of simulated products of high-energy collision, also referred as *event generation*, an acceptance-rejection sampling step is carried out to obtain an unweighted sample, where the relative frequency of each simulated outcome is expected to match its theoretical prediction.
-After such procedure, calculation of all observables is also simplified, because the weight of all samples can be taken as any constant, e.g. a unitary weight $w=1$, therefore the computations of quantities such as efficiencies becomes trivial.
+In collider experiments typically we cannot measure directly the properties of final states produced in the hard scattering, either because of the characteristics of the detector, the decay/hadronisation of particles producing other secondary particles, or due to additional physical effects occurring in a bunch crossing not accounted in Equation [-@eq:qcd_factorisation], such as additional collision products due to multiple interactions or processes comprising the proton remnants.
+Thus it is very useful in the construction of the complete mode to consider the problem of generation of realistic collision products.
+Taking into consideration that some of the computational techniques for including subsequent physical processes and the detailed simulation of the detectors are considerably resource intensive, as will be detailed in Section [-@sec:parton_showers] and Section [-@sec:detector_simulation] respectively, the use of weighted samples is not a very efficient approach.
+Hence, for the generation of simulated products of high-energy collisions, also referred to as *event generation*, an acceptance-rejection sampling step is carried out to obtain an unweighted sample, where the relative frequency of each simulated outcome is expected to match its theoretical prediction.
+After such procedure, the calculation of all observables is also simplified, because the weight of all samples can be taken as a constant, e.g. a unitary weight $w=1$, so the computation of quantities of interest such as efficiencies becomes trivial.

 <!-- unweighted efficiency formula -->
 <!-- NLO matrix elements and other details -->